 - obstructed airways (due to choking or other causes)

 - cardiac arrest

-This test measures oxygen and CO2 in the blood.
+Blood gas is a series of tests used to measure oxygen and CO2 in the blood.
+A healthcare provider will take a sample of blood from your artery.
 High levels of CO2 can indicate acidosis.

 Many people with this condition have reduced lung function.